A beginner's guide to starting RC Drifting (Ver. 2026)

 Entry Level

-Yokomo entry level sensored brushless ESC, has boost and turbo functions, no fan so power moderation is necessary to prevent overheating, tuneable through Yokomo’s WiFi module, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, pre-soldered wires with bullets connectors suitable for Yokomo Zero motors
+Yokomo entry-level sensored brushless ESC, has boost and turbo functions, no fan so power management is necessary to prevent overheating, tuneable through Yokomo’s WiFi module, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, pre-soldered wires with bullets connectors suitable for Yokomo pre-soldered motors.

-Hobby Wing entry level sensored brushless ESC, low amperage output, has timing adjustment but no boost and turbo, limited adjustable settings through Hobbywing LED program card, pre-soldered wires with open end. *The latest G2 versions have been updated with adjustable BEC voltage and limited boost and turbo timing features, making it a great bang for your buck entry-level ESC to start drifting with*
+Hobby Wing entry level 60A and 120A sensored brushless ESC, low amperage output, limited adjustable settings through Hobby Wing LED program card, pre-soldered wires with open end.
+The latest G2 versions have been updated with adjustable BEC voltage for high-voltage servos and limited boost and turbo timing features, making them a great bang for your buck entry-level ESC to start drifting with.

 Mid-Level

-Yokomo mid-level sensored brushless ESC, has boost and turbo functions, optional cooling fan sold separately, tuneable through Yokomo’s WiFi module, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, pre-soldered wires with bullets connectors suitable for Yokomo Zero motors
+Yokomo mid-level sensored brushless ESC, has boost and turbo functions, optional cooling fan sold separately with auto setting, tuneable through Yokomo’s WiFi module, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, pre-soldered wires with bullets connectors suitable for Yokomo pre-soldered motors.

-Hobby Wing mid-level sensored brushless ESC, has boost and turbo functions, included cooling fan, tunable through Hobbywing Bluetooth module, adjustable BEC voltage for high voltage servos, pre-soldered wires with open ends
+Hobby Wing mid-level 100A sensored brushless ESC, has boost and turbo functions, included cooling fan, tunable through Hobbywing Bluetooth module, adjustable BEC voltage for high voltage servos, pre-soldered wires with open ends.

 Top Tier

-Yokomo top tier sensored brushless ESC, has boost and turbo functions, included cooling fan, tuneable through Yokomo’s WiFi module, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, pre-soldered wires with bullets connectors suitable for Yokomo Zero motors and Tamiya battery connector
+Yokomo top tier sensored brushless ESC, has boost and turbo functions, included cooling fan with auto setting, tuneable through Yokomo’s WiFi module, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, pre-soldered wires with bullets connectors suitable for Yokomo pre-soldered motors and Tamiya battery connector.

-Yokomo top tier sensored brushless ESC, black, red and purple anodized colors, has boost and turbo functions, included cooling fan, tuneable through Yokomo’s WiFi module, slightly finer tuning than PRO4, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, wire included non-soldered
+Yokomo top tier sensored brushless ESC available in black, red, purple and blue anodized colors, has boost and turbo functions, included cooling fan with auto setting, tuneable through Yokomo’s WiFi module, slightly finer tuning than BL-PRO4, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, wire included non-soldered.

-Yokomo’s current top tier sensored brushless ESC, has boost and turbo functions, included cooling fan, tuneable through Yokomo’s R26 program card, permanent 2.5 second reverse delay, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, wire included non-soldered
+Yokomo top tier sensored brushless ESC, has boost and turbo functions, included cooling fan, tuneable through Yokomo’s R26 program card, permanent 2.5 second reverse delay, adjustable BEC voltage for high voltage servos, phase swap A to C for clean wiring, wire included non-soldered.

 Motor